MY TOKYO 2020 OLYMPICS EXPERIENCE

 Trust yourself and hope that everything around you will go well.

-And if not, believe it not as a failure, but an experience and chance to be better.
+And if not, believe it not as a failure but as an experience and chance to be better.

 We know no country is perfect, but in my opinion, they never failed to care and proved that Japan is indeed a country of safety and cleanliness.